mongodb/mongodbatlas-cloudformation-resources/cfn-resources/ldap-verify/docs/README.md

 ## Return Values

-### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the RequestId.

 ### Fn::GetAtt

 The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
 The following are the available attributes and sample return values.